PierBover/getting-started-fauna-db-fql/README.md

 # Getting started with FQL (Fauna Query Language)

+This is not an exhaustive documentation but a series of ideas and examples that can help you approach the official docs more easily.
+I found FQL is difficult to grasp until it *clicks*.

-These are my notes on Fauna DB and FQL.
-Part explanation of basic things, part cookbook with snippets that I don't want to forget.
-I'm learning as I go along.
-Don't hesitate to correct me.
+I'm also learning FQL as I go along so don't hesitate to correct me.

 To get started with Fauna just open a free account and go to the [dashboard](https://dashboard.fauna.com/).

-If you get stuck sign into the Fauna Slack.
-There's people from all timezones hanging there and willing to help.
-You can also ask in StackOverflow.
-Hopefully Fauna will create an indexable forum some day.
+If you get stuck sign into the [Fauna's community Slack](https://community-invite.fauna.com/).
+There's people there from all timezones willing to help.
+You can also ask in StackOverflow using the [`faunadb`](https://stackoverflow.com/questions/tagged/faunadb) tag.

 Sections:
 * <a href="#using-the-dashboard-shell">Using the dashboard shell</a>